Chesutt Library and Reference Resources

 - Access to over 11,600 Full-Text Electronic Journal Titles through NC Live

-- Over 370 Full-Text Article and Information Databases and Websites (including scholarly journals, magazines, , newspapers, statistics, biographies, reference works, e-books, maps, and streaming videos)
+- Over 400 Full-Text Article and Information Databases and Websites (including scholarly journals, magazines, newspapers, statistics, biographies, reference works, e-books, maps, and streaming audio and video)

 The Reference Desk

-- Staffed by professional librarians and trained reference staff.
+- Staffed by professional librarians and trained staff.

-- Assistance with using reference materials, the online catalog, electronic databases, and basic and advanced catalog and Internet searching to find books, journal articles and relevant Web sites.
+- Assistance with using print and online reference materials, the online catalog, electronic databases, basic and advanced catalog searching, and Internet searching to find books, journal articles and relevant Web sites.

-- Over seventy-plus computers with Microsoft Office 2010 and several with 2013 and Internet capabilities.
+- Over eighty computers in the Library with Microsoft Office Suite and Internet capabilities.

 The Circulation Desk

-- Check out library materials (books and DVDs, etc.)
+- Check out library materials (books, laptops, and DVDs, etc.)

 - Return library materials you have borrowed